 There will be a 90-day public review period for the Draft EIR/EIS, as defined in the Notice of Availability accompanying this document.
-Following the release of the Draft EIR/EIS the CPUC and BLM will hold Informational Workshops as shown in the cover letter to this document.
+Following the release of the Draft EIR/EIS the CPUC and BLM will hold held nine (9) Informational Workshops as shown in the cover letter to this document.
 The intent of the workshops is to help affected communities understand the Proposed Project and the Draft EIR/EIS, and to suggest ways to participate in the CPUC's decisionmaking process.
 The EIR/EIS Team and CPUC and BLM staff will be available to respond to questions and to clarify the EIR/EIS analyses and conclusions.
+Three hundred and nineteen (319) members of the public, including representatives of organizations and government agencies were documented in attendance at the CPUC Informational Workshops.

-The CPUC will also host Public Participation Hearings (PPHs) and informational workshops on the Draft EIR/EIS after its release (see also cover letter for information on dates, times, and locations.
-The public will be invited to speak informally on the record on any other issues of concern related to SDG&E's Certificate of Public Convenience and Necessity (CPCN) Application.
-Administrative Law Judge Weissman will hold these PPHs at the times and dates below.
+The CPUC will also hosted five Public Participation Hearings (PPHs) and informational workshops on the Draft EIR/EIS after its release (see also cover letter for information on dates, times, and locations.
+The public was will be invited to speak informally on the record on any other issues of concern related to SDG&E's Certificate of Public Convenience and Necessity (CPCN) Application.- Administrative Law Judge Weissman held will hold these PPHs at the times and dates below.
 For more information on the PPHs please contact the Public Advisor at (866) 849-8390 or public.advisor@cpuc.ca.gov.